citiesense/docs/pages/02-Location Details.md

 **Quality of Life Indicators**
-Look up recently filed 311 Reports in your neighborhood.
+Look up *Recent 311 Reports* in your neighborhood.
 Use the [Alerts](https://www.citiesense.com/docs/pages/05-Alerts.md) feature to receive email reports when 311 complaints are filed in your neighborhood, and to understand which types of complaints are the most common.

 **Track Development & Investment**